Curriculum – Music

 Music-specific language to master in Lower School (Years 7 – 9)

-• All required terminology is given on the termly Knowledge Audits
+• All required terminology is collated through a termly glossary.

 At Southend High School for Girls we teach a curriculum that is ambitious and takes students on a learning journey beyond the national curriculum for music.
 The SHSG music curriculum is what we believe will expose and challenge students to a cultural capital in music that is the best that has been thought and said in this subject.